winning-DevOps-Project/ie-bank-infra-2024/README.md

 The infrastructure is defined and managed using Bicep templates, ensuring consistent deployments and easy scalability.
 The main.bicep file orchestrates the deployment of resources, while modular templates located in the modules directory encapsulate reusable configurations for components such as the Key Vault, Azure Container Registry, Database Infrastructure, etc.

 #### CI/CD Pipeline
 Deployment workflows are automated using GitHub Actions enabling continuous integration and delivery of infrastructure changes.
 In particular, a workflow called "ie-bank-infra.yml" is ran upon different actions.
 When pushing to any branch, the build and deploy to development jobs are ran, while deployment to UAT is only done upon a pull request.
-Finally, deployment to Production is done after a pull request is merged successfully, following all the requirements imposed to do so, like a code review, passing the necessary tests, etc.
+Finally, deployment to Production is done after a pull request is merged successfully, following all the requirements imposed to do so, like a code review, passing the necessary tests, etc. Finally, deployment to Production is triggered automatically when new commits are pushed to the main branch, following all prerequisites such as a successful build and other defined pipeline steps like code review, passing the necessary tests.
+This ensures that only validated and approved changes are deployed to the production environment after having DEV and UAT environments tested successfully the pull request.

 #### Environment-Specific Configurations
 Parameter files located in the parameters directory allow environment-specific customizations for Development, UAT, and Production environments.